emnigma/freesurfer-group-analysis/readme.md

 cluster info in: `$glm_dir/lh.thickness.$study_name.$smoothing.glmdir/$contrast/cache.th30.pos.sig.cluster.summary`

-## Remarks
+## Info

-- recon_all_in_folder.sh assumes that every subject has its own folder, in each subj folder there is a single MPRAGE file which freesurfer will user for reconstruction
+- recon_all_in_folder.sh assumes that every subject has its own folder, in each subj folder there is a single MPRAGE file in .nii which freesurfer will use for reconstruction

-- run_all.sh generates two analysis results, one for negative contrast, one for positive contrast. we need to visualize the one with correct clusters, for example:
+- run_all.sh generates two analysis results, one for negative contrast, one for positive contrast. we need to consider the one with not empty clusters, for example:

 good output:
 ![image](/resources/good1.png)